Rob-Barefoot/AZ-900-Microsoft-Azure-Fundamentals/Instructions/Labs/03-exercise-create-azure-virtual-machine.md

 1. From the Azure home page, under Azure services, select **Resource groups**.
 1. Select the **IntroAzureRG** resource group.
 1. Select **Delete resource group**.
+1. Ensure the **Apply force delete for selected Virtal machines and Virtual machine scale sets** box is checked.
-1. Enter `IntroAzureRG` to confirm deletion of the resource group and select delete.
+1. Enter `IntroAzureRG` to confirm deletion of the resource group
+1. On the confirmation window, select **Delete**.